itsfangtang/DTA_sensitivity_analysis/README.md

-# DTA Sensitivity Analysis for Specific Links Change
+# DTA Sensitivity Analysis for Specific Links Closure

 This repository demonstrates how to perform a **Dynamic Traffic Assignment (DTA)** sensitivity analysis using **DTALite**.
 The primary goal is to see how changes to certain link attributes (e.g., lanes, free speed, capacity) affect network-wide performance metrics such as link travel times, OD travel times, and volumes.